matanew1/ParkingParkAI/README.md

 ### Getting Started
 1. Open the application in your browser at `http://localhost:5173`
+2. **Enable notifications** when prompted for real-time parking alerts
-2. Allow location permissions when prompted for the best experience
+3. Allow location permissions when prompted for the best experience
-3. Browse the interactive map to view real-time parking availability
+4. Browse the interactive map to view real-time parking availability
-4. Use the search functionality to find specific parking locations
+5. Use the search functionality to find specific parking locations
-5. Click on parking markers to view detailed information and pricing
+6. Click on parking markers to view detailed information and pricing
-6. Navigate to parking spots using the integrated Waze navigation
+7. Navigate to parking spots using the integrated Waze navigation

 ### Key Features Guide

+#### **Notifications Setup** ⭐ *NEW*
+- **Enable Notifications**: Click the notification bell icon in the header to access settings
+- **Permission Required**: Grant browser notification permission for real-time alerts
+- **Customize Types**: Choose which types of parking alerts you want to receive
+- **Quiet Hours**: Set specific times when notifications should be disabled
+- **Favorite Priority**: Notifications for favorite spots are automatically high priority
+- **Status Monitoring**: Get alerted when parking changes from unavailable to available

 #### **Map Navigation**
 - **Zoom**: Use mouse wheel or touch gestures to zoom in/out